ngebodh/resources/README.md

 ### Modeling

+* A guide for applying [Machine learning for neural decoding](https://arxiv.org/ftp/arxiv/papers/1708/1708.00909.pdf).
+>> Description: This	 tutorial	 describes	 how	 to effectively	 apply	 these	 algorithms	 for	 typical	 decoding	 problems.
+We	 provide	 descriptions,	 best practices,	and	code	for	applying	common	machine	learning	methods,	including	neural	networks	and	gradient	boosting.
+We	also	provide	detailed	comparisons	of	the	performance	of	various	methods	at the	 task	 of	 decoding	 spiking	 activity	 in	 motor	 cortex,	 somatosensory	 cortex,	 and	 hippocampus.

 * [A How-to-Model Guide for Neuroscience](https://www.eneuro.org/content/7/1/ENEURO.0352-19.2019).
 Steps on how to go about posing questions that models can answer.

 * [Direct Fit to Nature: An Evolutionary Perspective on Biological and Artificial Neural Networks](https://www.sciencedirect.com/science/article/abs/pii/S089662731931044X)